Memorix101/space_invaders_project/docs/PLATFORMS.md

 # Platform ideas and status

 - PlayStation 2
   - ps2sdk has no (useful) documentation.
-There is a booting build of the game but it's not working, because of misconfigured IOP modules. 😞
+There is a booting build of the game but it's not working and I actually don't know why.
+Just black screen.
+IOP modules load correctly, but something is wrong here 😞
     <br/>
 - PlayStation
   - Not sure.
+No plans.
     <br/>
     <br/>
 - N64